National Center for Construction Education & Research

 David Theriot runs the Military Workforce Development Department at Performance Contractors, Inc. His primary objectives are to recruit, train and retain veterans as well as current Guardsmen and Reserves.
 Born into a military family, David lived all over the country and the world before finally settling in Louisiana.
 He is a former Louisiana Army National Guardsman, an Operation Enduring Freedom Veteran and has a bachelor’s in marketing from Southeastern Louisiana University.

-Deanna Quintana, originally from Las Vegas, is pursuing a Bachelor of Science in public relations with a minor in business administration at the University of Florida.
+Deanna Quintana, originally from Las Vegas, is a graduate from the University of Florida holding a Bachelor of Science in public relations and a certificate in international communications.
 As a marketing intern at NCCER in Alachua, Florida, she devotes her time to writing, editing and updating content for the company website.
 In her role, she is learning about the construction industry and how to better recruit and educate new craft professionals.